stormpath/stormpath-sdk-php/README.md

   ```

 ### Custom Data
-You may find it useful to store your own custom data on resources.
+You may find it useful to store your own custom data on resource's.
 With the Stormpath SDK, we make it easy to do so.
-All resources support a Custom Data collection for your own custom use.
+All resource's support a Custom Data collection for your own custom use.
 The CustomData resource is a schema-less JSON
 object (aka ‘map’, ‘associative array’, or ‘dictionary’) that allows you to specify whatever name/value pairs you wish.

 The CustomData resource is always connected to a resource and you can always reach it by calling the